giniluong/netflix/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the user data to answer key questions, such as:
+Exploring the user data to answer key questions, such as:

 - What countries are the users located in?
 - What type of devices are used to watch Netflix?